bohoomil/fontconfig-ultimate/README.rst

 Further customization and misc options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+* Many changes to the global ``fontconfig-ultimate`` settings can be introduced
+  on a per-user ground in a local ``$HOME/.config/fontconfig`` directory.
+  Please, consult ``/usr/share/doc/fontconfig-infinality-ultimate{-git}/
-Any changes to the global ``fontconfig-ultimate`` settings should be introduced on a per-user ground in a local ``$HOME/.config/fontconfig`` directory.
-Please, consult ``/usr/share/doc/fontconfig-infinality-ultimate{-git}/fontconfig`` for examples and templates you will need to start tweaking.
+  fontconfig`` for examples and templates you will need to start tweaking.

-The configuration defaults to MS core fonts, so make sure you have already installed them.
-(For best results use the most recent MS fonts.)
-In case you don't have them or don't want to use them, modify your local copy of ``60-latin.conf`` and ``65-non-latin.conf`` and set your default font faces there.

-If you want to force fontconfig to use a particular typeface for a specified language, you can do so in ``81-final-lang-spec.conf`` (working examples have been provided).
+* At the moment, there are two font collections supported by
+  ``fontconfig-infinality-ultimate`` out of the box: a free one (activated by
+  default), available for Arch Linux users as easy to install packages, and a
+  proprietary one (Microsoft's fonts supplied with MS Windows and MS Office).
+In
+  you want to switch between them, use ``fc-presets`` script.
+There is also a
+  ``custom`` preset available for highly customized font collections.
+  Configuration files for all the presets are located in
+  ``/etc/fonts/conf.avail.infinality/``.

-If you are using a desktop environment (KDE, Gnome) that lets you adjust font settings on its own, you can duplicate the base values as found in ``/etc/fonts/conf.d/10-base-rendering.conf``.
+* If you are using a desktop environment (KDE, Gnome) that lets you adjust font

-If you are in need of good looking fonts but you aren't sure which to choose, see a brief list of my favourite free specimen `here <https://github.com/bohoomil/fontconf/wiki/Free-font-recomendations>`_ (to be updated).
+  settings on its own, you can duplicate the base values as found in
+  ``/etc/profile.d/infinality-settings.sh``.

+* All the necessary build scripts can be found in ``infinality-bundle`` branch.
+  It should not be a very demanding task to 'translare' them for use in
+  your own Linux distribution.

 .. _fontconfig-infinality-ultimate-git: https://aur.archlinux.org/packages/fontconfig-infinality-ultimate-git/